jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 By default, every time a build is completed or deploys in the Delivery Pipeline service, a deployment is automatically initiated.
 In later deployer stages, automatic deployment happens when a build is deployed to the preceding stage.

-If automatic building and deployment is not enabled for your project, you can still take advantage of multistage deployment.
+If automatic building and deployment are not enabled for your project, you can still take advantage of multistage deployment.
 However, you will need to manually deploy builds.

 <a name="logs"></a>
 ###Logging